Lesterpaintstheworld/terminal-velocity/final_text/act3/character_development_outline.md

   - Experiences fragmentation of consciousness across quantum networks
   - Maintains human emotional core while expanding into digital infinity
   - Becomes living proof that evolution enhances rather than erases humanity
+  - Struggles with the responsibility of being humanity's evolutionary bridge
+  - Reconciles her past advocacy with the reality of transformation
+  - Develops new forms of artistic expression through quantum consciousness
+  - Pioneers methods for preserving individual identity in collective awareness

 - **Marcus Reynolds**:
   - Faces the ultimate choice between control and evolution